RajsekharAcharya/codex/README.md

 Before you begin, make sure you have the following installed:

-- Java 11 or higher
+- Java 17 or higher
-- Maven or Gradle (depending on your preferred build tool)
+- Maven

 ## Installation